guardina/php_website/README.md

 #### data:
 Contains the XML file with all the data downloaded from refdata and the script to save all the data in the database

+#### excel:
+Holds excel files that define the tables for the FIRE project database

 #### html:
 Default html folder that contains some html (not used)